 Refinance Appraisal Vs. Purchase Appraisal

-We’ll go over some of the differences between the purchase appraisal and the refinance appraisal process, as well as when you need an appraisal and when you can skip it.
-Finally, we’ll give you a few tips you can use before your appraisal to maximize your home’s value.
+In this article, we’ll go over some of the differences between the refinance and purchase appraisal process, as well as when you need an appraisal and when you can skip it.
+We’ll also give you a few tips you can use before your appraisal to maximize your home’s value.

 What Is A Home Appraisal?